 Teaching Critical Reading

 Strategies for critical reading can vary by discipline, text-type, and the purpose of the particular reading assignment.
 Textbooks, research reports, epic poems, ethnographies, eyewitness journals, and scholarly articles all demand different processes that we call “reading,” and students may never have thought about employing differential strategies.
-“Reading critically” is a fairly abstract concept; students are helped greatly when their GSIs explain and demonstrate what it looks like, processes and behaviors, in their particular course context and discipline.
+“Reading critically” is a fairly abstract concept; students are helped greatly when their GSIs take time to explain and demonstrate what it looks like — highlighting both processes and behaviors — for their particular course context and discipline.
 When students know more about what you want them to get from a text and how to get it, they will spend their study time far more fruitfully.
 Their new-found competence can, in turn, motivate them to keep up.

 In This Section

 Open a pdf of this chapter